sghtx/PiTOR/README.txt

 Help

 If the Access Point does not show up in the WiFi list, than check the network setup of the Pi.
-Sometimes the wlan0 static ip address is not setup by the Chef script.

 Check:  sudo ifconfig
-Result: wlan0 must have an ip address
+Result: wlan0 must have an ip address, default is 192.168.42.1

 To set the network address of wlan0 on the Raspberry Pi commandline: sudo ifconfig wlan0 192.168.42.1